Austin Domestic Violence Attorney

 Our client was involved in a domestic altercation that resulted in one of the parties sustaining a very serious life -altering injury that required serious medical intervention.
 We took the case and approached our defense with heavy strong willed negotiations with the State.

-In Texas, domestic assault is defined as an offense committed against a family or household member.
-Both the complainant and the assailant must be a member of the same family or household.
+In Texas, domestic assault is an offense committed against a family or household member.

 A domestic/family violence assault occurs when a person:

-If this is your first offense, domestic assault is a Class A misdemeanor.
-If domestic assault has been committed in the past or the assault involves choking, strangling, or blocking breathing, it becomes a 3rd degree felony.
-If both domestic assault has been committed prior and the current assault involved choking, strangulation, or blocking breathing, then it is raised to a 2nd degree felony.
+Domestic assault is a Class A misdemeanor for a first offense.
+If the domestic assault has been committed in the past or the assault involves choking, strangling, or blocking breathing, it becomes a third-degree felony.
+If a domestic assault has been committed before and the new charge involved choking, strangulation, or blocking breathing, it is a second-degree felony.

 What Makes Us Better